oVirt/ovirt-ansible/roles/ovirt-storages/README.md

-oVirt storages
+oVirt Storages
 ==============

-This role setup oVirt storages.
+The `ovirt-storages` role is used to set up oVirt storages.

 Requirements
 ------------